-Chili Chorizo Cornbread – This green chili and chorizo infused cornbread is so moist and tender, I struggled with naming it.
-When you think of traditional cornbread, although delicious the texture isn’t quite as soft as this cornbread.
-The delicate texture comes from using sour cream and an entire can of cream style corn in the batter.
-I wondered if I should call it a casserole.
-While it is indeed rich and hearty, it’s not really a main dish but a perfect companion to pinto beans, fresh from the garden green beans, or a bowl of soup during cooler weather.
+This Chili Chorizo Cornbread is so moist and tender, infused with flavor and a pleasing texture to boot.
+When you think of traditional cornbread although delicious, the texture isn't quite as soft as this Chili Chorizo Cornbread.
+The delicate texture comes from using sour cream and an entire can of cream style corn in the batter along with green chilis and cooked chorizo for flavor.
+Rich and hearty it makes a perfect companion to pinto beans, fresh from the garden green beans, or a bowl of soup during cooler weather.

 When cornbread comes up in conversation it tends to always end in debate.
 I’ve heard some people say that “real” Southern cornbread doesn’t have any flour in it.
 That’s simply not true.
 Cornbread recipes like any other recipes that have been handed down, usually have the same ingredients as your Mother used and her Mother taught her to use.
 In my cookbook what Momma says is always right.
 The same goes for the great debate of sweet versus savory.
 I like cornbread both ways and would never tell someone they’re making it “wrong” simply because it’s not my preference.
 Be it baked in a pan, skillet or in the form of muffins, it’s a win for me.